marketplacer/load-facebook-profile-ios-swift/README.md

 # Load Facebook user profile with Facebook SDK on iOS using Swift

-This demo uses code to get Facebook profile, user id and access token.
-It does not use the Facebook login button UI from the SDK.
+This is a demo app and a helper function for loading Facebook user profile.

 ## Setup